redis-stack/redis-stack-docs/about/redis-enterprise.md

 [Redis Enterprise Cloud](https://redis.com/redis-enterprise-cloud/overview/) is a Database-as-a-Service provided by Redis.
 The fully-managed cloud service is based on Redis Enterprise and accessible via a self-service portal, which gives you access to the subscription/database control plane.
-Redis manages the Redis Enterprise clusters and the complexity of the underlying infrastructure.
+Redis, Inc. manages the Redis Enterprise clusters and the complexity of the underlying infrastructure.

 To get started, see the [Redis Enterprise Cloud quick start](https://docs.redis.com/latest/rc/rc-quickstart/).